saqiurila/CS-Mizzou/README.md

 CS-Mizzou
 =========

-These are some codes I worked at in Mizzou CS classes
+These are some codes I worked on in Mizzou CS classes

 CS-2050
 CS-7750